rish-16/grafog/README.md

 ## Usage
 The library comes with the following data augmentations:

-1. Random Node Removal
+1. Random Node Drop
-2. Random Edge Removal
+2. Random Edge Drop
-3. Noisy Edge Removal
+3. Normalize Features
-4. Ideal Edge Addition
+3. MixUp Strategy

 > There are many more features to be added over time, so stay tuned!